-AboutI am a music theorist and media scholar with broad research and teaching interests in music analysis, contemporary film and video game music, pop music, and the history of music theory.
-I received my Ph.D. from Harvard in 2017, and prior to beginning my current position at Gettysburg College, I taught courses in music theory and video game music at Tufts University.
-While in graduate school, I also spent several years as a graduate fellow at Harvard’s Derek Bok Center for Teaching and Learning, and was an editorial assistant for the Journal of the American Musicological Society from 2013-2016.
+AboutI am a music theorist and historian, with broad research and teaching interests in music analysis, music in contemporary media, pop music, and the digital humanities.
+I received my Ph.D. from Harvard, and prior to beginning my current position at Gettysburg College, I taught courses on music theory and video game music at Tufts University.
+While in graduate school, I was a graduate fellow at Harvard’s Derek Bok Center for Teaching and Learning, and an editorial assistant for the Journal of the American Musicological Society (2013-2016).

 Work Shared in CORE

 Upcoming Talks and Conferences“Amy Beach Among the Ornithologists.”
 American Musicological Society, November 2021.

 “Octatonic-Triadic Cycles and Amy Beach’s ‘Autumn Song.'”
 Society for Music Theory, November 2021.